crimx/react-resize-reporter/README.md

 This library comes with two implementations with the same API.

-The `<object>` resize event based is similar to that of react-resize-aware but with cleaner implementation.
+The `<object>` version is similar to that of react-resize-aware but with cleaner implementation.

-The scroll event based injects a `<div>` which contains two `<div>` children for detecting expanding and shrinking.
+The scroll event version injects a `<div>` which contains two `<div>` children for detecting expanding and shrinking.
 Whenever the target resizes, one of the detectors will trigger a scroll event.
 The algorithm is derived from the [scrolling](https://www.w3.org/TR/cssom-view-1/#scroll-an-element) spec which is respected by almost every browser.

 This also means it comes with the same limitations as react-resize-aware: